 - Henkels, Herbert.
 "Cézanne en Van Gogh in het Rijksmuseum voor Moderne Kunst in Amsterdam: de collectie van Cornelis Hoogendijk (1866-1911)."
 Bulletin van het Rijksmuseum 41, no. 3-4 (1993): 227, 228 fig. 102, 292.

 - Klusmann, Georg.
 Vincent van Gogh: Still Life with Peonies.
 Mainburg, 1996: 44.

 - Feilchenfeldt, Walter.
 Vincent van Gogh: The Years in France, Complete Paintings 1886-1890.
 London, 2013: 131, repro., as Oranges, Lemons and Blue Gloves.

 - Kelly, Franklin.
 "A Lasting Legacy: The Completion of an Unparalleled Gift."
-National Gallery of Art Bulletin 51 (Fall 2014): 14, repro.
+National Gallery of Art Bulletin no. 51 (Fall 2014): 14, repro.